DanielHauge/CPHBusiness_Papers-1st/Security.md

 ## 1) Assests

-A defeinition of our assests and a thread model of our system.
+A definition of our assests and a thread model of our system.

 #### Asserts:
 - Data